mitnk/goutils/README.md

 # goutils

-A collection of home brewed go utilities
+A collection of home brewed go utilities.